September 29 - October 7, 2024

 One of the hallmarks of the Wine-Knows’ brand is seeking out those oh-so-special spots to stay.
 We typically look for historical accommodations that ooze old-world European charm, but offer the latest in 21st century creature comforts such as air-conditioning, a spa & WIFI .
 Furthermore, we avoid large “tour group” hotels, favoring the smaller boutique properties.
-This trip will feature a mix of 5 star hotels (3) and 4 stars (2) including:
+This trip will feature a mixture of 5 and 4 star hotels including:

 - Former villa of an iconic Port family built on the banks of the Douro River.
 Each bedroom at this extraordinarily preserved 4 star landmark offers panoramic views of the river.
 Filled with precious family antiques & a mix of modern, its relaxing gardens & a pool complete the postcard perfect venue.

 - One the best preserved Cistercian monasteries in Europe.
 Surrounded by vineyards, this 12th century wine-producing property is also a 5 star resort-spa.
 Featuring 79 comfortable rooms within its magnificent stone walls, the property is an oasis for travelers who enjoy the peaceful countryside.